 - Nelio A/B Testing: A tool that helps you define, manage, and keep track of A/B-testing experiments, combined with heatmaps.
 Nelio’s also compatible with WooCommerce.

 - Thrive Headline Optimizer: A premium plugin that you can fully automize.
 Just like Nelio, fully compatible with WooCommerce.

 - Title Experiments Free: A plugin that you can use to test your titles and discover what your readers find interesting.
 A simple tool that you can use to add multiple versions of your title.

 - Marketizator: You can use this plugin to create A/B testing experiments and surveys to find out what your visitors think, as well as personalized banners that convey relevant messages TO your audience.

 - WordPress CTA: A plugin that you can use to create CTAs for your website.
 You can monitor and track conversion rates, run multivariate split tests on your CTAs, and increase your lead flow in the process.

 - Marketing Optimizer: You can use this plugin for A/B tests, create variations for headlines, layouts, images, testimonials, buttons, feedback forms, CTAs, and more.

 Over to You

-If you’re serious about growing your conversion rates and bring more leads to your business with WordPress, having a well defined A/B testing process is a must.
+If you’re serious about growing your conversion rates and bringing more leads to your business with WordPress, having a well-defined A/B testing process is a must.
 Set clear goals and test your hypothesis.
 Give the testing process enough time to obtain the right set of data and work in your favor.